Science of People - Logo

 • Other people show signs of being afraid or unhappy around you

-• You lash out easily at people
+• You lash out quickly at people

 • Small things make you angry